-Funding to support the Extended IFSP Option was the result of the federal ARRA Program and served as a catalyst in building Maryland's birth through five seamless, comprehensive system of coordinated services.
-Maryland's vision is to assure that all infants, toddlers, and young children with disabilities and developmental delays, and their families receive high-quality early intervention and special education services with full access, participation, and supports.
+Funding to initially support the Extended IFSP Option was the result of the federal ARRA Program and served as a catalyst in building Maryland's birth through five seamless, comprehensive system of coordinated services.
+Current funding for the Option includes Part C and Part B federal funding and local funding.
+Maryland's vision is to assure that all infants, toddlers and young children with disabilities and their families receive high-quality early intervention and special education services with full access, participation, and supports.

-With additional fiscal support, Maryland's vision to build a seamless, comprehensive, coordinated birth through five system of services will be fully realized; Infants and Toddlers Programs and preschool special education services will not become separate systems, functioning in silos.
+With additional fiscal support, Maryland's vision to build a seamless, comprehensive, coordinated birth through five system of services will be fully realized.
+Infants and Toddlers Programs and preschool special education services would not function in programmatic silos.
+A Preschool Strategic Implementation Plan Task Force consisting of MSDE staff and local stakeholders has been formed and is developing a plan to expand the continuum of service and family support components that are currently provided by local preschool special education programs for children with disabilities three through age five and their families.